MinecraftMediaLibrary/EzMediaCore/CONTRIBUTING.md

-# Contributions to the EpicMediaLib Project
+# Contributions to the EzMediaCore Project

 I welcome all contributors!
 Contributors are awesome.
 They allow me to realize that I am not the only one that is alone working on this project and I have support from other people.
 Contributing is very easy.
 You navigate to the Pull Requests